IAmKelDev/iamkeldev.github.io/docs/index.md

+---
+title: ""
+description: "Another personal/professional blog site."
+---

 # Welcome

 Welcome to yet another personal/professional blog site.
-This one is mine!
+This one belongs to me!
 You can read [about me here](/about).

 I've worked on some Projects that you can [read about here](/about/projects).